larissapalethorpe/larissapalethorpe.github.io/index.md

 - Exoplanet demographics and population-level trends
 - The exoplanet radius valley and atmospheric loss
 - Planet composition, interiors, and evolution
-- Observational studies using TESS, CHEOPS, HARPS-N, and JWST
+- Observational studies using transit and radial velocity data

 ---